-Everything you need to know about wearing bike shorts
+Everything you need to know about wearing cycling shorts

-The right cycling clothing can be the difference between loving every minute of your ride and counting every minute until it’s over, and your best bet for staying comfortable in the saddle is a great pair of bike shorts.
-But what makes a great bike short?
-Here’s everything you need to know about why bike shorts, why they matter, and why you should be wearing them.
+The right cycling clothing can be the difference between loving every minute of your ride and counting every minute until it’s over, and your best bet for staying comfortable in the saddle is a great pair of cycling shorts.
+But what makes a great pair of cycling shorts?
+Here’s everything you need to know about cycling shorts, why they matter and why you should be wearing them.

 WORDS TO KNOW:

-Bibs are lycra shorts with added suspenders.
-Some riders prefer bibs as they help eliminate bunching at the waist, have a higher rise, and are more comfortable around the mid-section.
+Bibs are Lycra shorts with added braces.
+Some riders prefer bibs as they help to eliminate bunching at the waist, have a higher rise and are more comfortable around the mid-section.
 Not sure if you’re more of a bibs or shorts kinda rider?
 You can’t go wrong with either, so we recommend trying both to determine your preference.

-Chamois cream is a substance that helps eliminate friction between skin and clothing and reduce chafing.
-All Bontrager chamois are designed to work without it, but many riders prefer the extra moisturizing skin care and protection that chamois cream provides.
-If you want to try it, just make sure to use designated cycling chamois cream.
+Chamois cream is a substance that helps eliminate friction between skin and clothing, and reduce chafing.
+All Bontrager chamois are designed to work without it, but many riders prefer the extra moisturising skin care and protection that chamois cream provides.
+If you want to try it, just make sure that you use designated cycling chamois cream.
 Other lotions may contain ingredients that can break down materials in your chamois or irritate your skin while exercising.

 YOUR QUESTIONS, ANSWERED: